December 21, 2022

 Why do split peas (and other lentils and legumes) cause bloating?

-From a Western nutrition perspective, legumes, lentils, and split-peas can cause bloating because of the oligosaccharides present.
-Oligosaccharides are small sugars that aren’t digested by us persay.
+From a Western nutrition perspective, legumes, lentils, and split peas can cause bloating because of the oligosaccharides present.
+Oligosaccharides are small sugars that aren’t actually digested by us.
 Rather, oligosaccharides are digested by the bacteria present in the gut!
 When these bacteria digest the oligosaccharides, it creates gas that can be trapped in the colon, causing bloating.

 - don’t chew completely (because undigested food arrives in the intestines and creates more bloating and gas)